 Think about your Smart Phone.
 When the battery gets low your phone is smart enough to alert you in some way that you need to give the battery a recharge.
 If you fail to recharge your phone and continue to surf the web, watch videos, and play games, you are going to drain the battery in a matter of minutes.

-Your phone battery needs juice to function your body needs calories from food to function.
-If you keep eating next to nothing and working out like there’s no tomorrow will only put you in the red and shut you down fast.
+Your phone battery needs juice to function, your body needs calories from food to function.
+If you keep eating next to nothing and working out like there’s no tomorrow it will only put you in the red and shut you down fast.

 Breaking The Diet Plateau